 - Procedures for transporting specimens, biological exposure, and the safe handling of sharps, waste, spills, as well as reporting injuries and/or exposures are covered.

-- Biosafety and Bloodborne Pathogens Training (EHS_BLS100w_TAB) (1.5hr) This training course is intended for U-M laboratory personnel who work in a lab that has a biological safety containment level 2 (BSL-2), which includes those who may reasonably anticipate contact with human blood, blood products, tissues, fluids or other potentially infectious materials (OPIM), including human cell lines.
+- Biosafety Training (BSL-2) (EHS_BLS301w_TAB) (1.5hr) This training course is intended for U-M laboratory personnel who work in a lab that has a biological safety containment level 2 (BSL-2), which includes those who may reasonably anticipate contact with potentially infectious materials (OPIM), including human cell lines.

 This training includes: